New House Construction

 Line Locates

 It is important to find out where the utility lines are.
-We will ask you for line locates when you apply for city permits.
 Locates are free of charge but require three days notice.

 Line locates